-This past year, the Company continued to invest in technology countermeasures and employee awareness programs, which included testing employees through phishing simulations, our annual mandatory cyber security computer based training, and training for software developers to ensure that effective security standards are followed.
+This past year, the Company continued to invest in technology countermeasures and employee awareness programs, which included testing employees through phishing simulations, our annual mandatory cyber security computer based training, and numerous cyber security related awareness campaigns.

 The technology investments were mainly focused on upgrading our national data network, adding additional security sensors in our Operational Infrastructure (defined below) and maturing our use of third party security monitoring.
-A project to replace the Company's System Information & Event Management (SIEM) is in the planning stage and forms part of the Company's fiscal 2020 capital budget.